Healthy Homes Assessment Birchville

 What We Do

-As building inspectors we take on all components that come with expert house inspections.
-We’re here to ensure you make the right choice when it comes to purchasing your next property.
+As building inspectors we are experts in all components that come with specialist home inspects.
+We are here to make sure you make the best decision when purchasing your next property.

-We take your investment seriously We conduct comprehensive examinations to make sure that you don’t be faced with any costly or unexpected surprise costs, meaning you can relax and focus on the exciting aspects of buying or owning an home.
+We consider your investment to be a serious one We conduct comprehensive examinations to make sure that you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the fun parts of purchasing or owning your own house.

-We are specialised in a range of solutions to make sure that you are fully aware of the state of any property that you might be looking to purchase or sell along with other solutions.
+We specialise in a range of solutions to make sure that you are fully aware of the state of any property that you might be thinking of buying or selling as well as additional services.

-With our systematic approach to your property inspection and the most up-to-date software technology which includes digital photos in the document, you can actually see any issues identified.
-With our comprehensive report, it is no wonder that we receive so many referrals from clients our service to family members and acquaintances.
+With our systemised approach to your inspection of your home as well as the latest technology in software which includes digital photos in your document, you are able to actually see any issues that may be discovered.
+Because of our comprehensive reporting it’s no wonder we receive so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports